MioLYU/online-hostility-pol-fr/README.md

 # online-hostility-pol-fr
-Using NLP method to analyse online hostility towards politicians
+Using NLP method to analyse online hostility towards politicians in France